 Capturing a panoramic view of Lhasa city from Drepung Monastery

-Located on the Gambo Utse Mountain, Drepung Monastery is facing the Lhasa River and the valley.
+Located on Gambo Utse Mountain, Drepung Monastery faces the Lhasa River and the valley.
 From here, you can overlook the entire Lhasa city and see the holy city from a different perspective.

-6. Enjoy a leisure afternoon in a Tibetan Local Teahouse
+6. (Must-Do) Enjoy a Leisure Afternoon in a Local Tibetan Teahouse

 Drinking butter tea is a regular part of Tibetan life.
 Before work, a Tibetan will typically down several bowlfuls of this beverage.